 Final Project Presentations.

-This course will be subject to the academic integrity policy passed by faculty.
-More information can be found at http://academicintegrity.depaul.edu/
+This course will be subject to the university's academic integrity policy.
+More information can be found at http://academicintegrity.depaul.edu/ If you

 Students who feel they may need an accommodation based on the impact of a disability should contact the instructor privately to discuss their specific needs.
 All discussions will remain confidential.